MicrosoftDocs/PlayReady/Docs/Overview/clients.md

 # PlayReady Clients
-This topic provides a brief description of the different ways to implement a PlayReady client in a device or in an application when the application runs on a device which doesn't contain one.
-It also describes how to develop applications using PlayReady DRM.
+This topic provides a description of the different ways to implement a PlayReady client in a device or in an application.
+Regarding application development, there may be two cases depending on whether the device embeds a PlayReady client (like Windows 10) or whether the device does not embed a PlayReady in the OS or in the chip (like iOS).

 ## In this section